-Project Parivartan (Antimicrobial focuses on helping Testing Leadership develop a model and Surveillance) for "Institutional is a global, fully Capacity Building" to deliver facilitydatabase with based IPC and AMS among small and mid-size hospitals and antifungal across India. surveillance data.
+Project Parivartan focuses on helping develop a model for "Institutional Capacity Building" to deliver facilitybased IPC and AMS among small and mid-size hospitals across India.

 Educate and support for appropriate diagnosis of multi-drug resistant infections.

 Project 'Pfizer Orbit: The AMS Revolution': To reduce AMR with sustainable AMS Programs with a tiered approach adapting to the unmet needs of hospitals.